warp-ds/tech-docs/docs/getting-started/designers/index.md

 # Getting started for designers

 Hello 👋 welcome to Warp!
 If you are just getting started with designing for Nordic Marketplaces you are in the right place.
 Warp is the design system for all different marketplaces.

 ## Checklist to get you started

 - Install Figma and enable the Warp components library
 - Read up on the [brand foundations documentation](#foundations-documentation)
-- Familiarise yourself with our components and documentation
+- Familiarize yourself with our components and documentation
 - Read our guidelines for designing with a system

 ::: tip